 Suppose Derek paid $600,000 for this property.
 By extension, the Cap Rate would be $24,700/$600,000 = 4.1%.
 The Gross Rent Multiplier (GRM) is 15.9.

 Net Operating Income Calculator: Takeaway

 Net Operating Income (NOI) is a popular metric used by real estate investors to determine the profitability of a property.
 NOI is calculated by subtracting all operating expenses from the total revenue generated by the property.
 The greater the revenues and the smaller the expenses, the higher the NOI and more profitable it is.
-By meticulously tracking your property’s income and expenses using rental property management software, you can then take advantage of our NOI Calculator here to help maximize your property’s net operating income and profitability.
+You can also use our NOI Calculator to see if making value-add improvements, such as adding video intercoms, apartment security systems, or other capital projects, helps maximize your property’s net operating income and profitability.